CiscoDevNet/sastre-ansible/cisco/sdwan/docs/cisco.sdwan.delete_module.rst

 Synopsis
 --------
-- This backup module connects to SD-WAN vManage using HTTP REST and returned HTTP responses are stored to default or configured argument local backup folder.
-This module contains multiple arguments with connection and filter details to backup all or specific configurtion data.
+- This delete module connects to SD-WAN vManage using HTTP REST to delete configuration items.
+This module contains multiple arguments with connection and filter details to delete all or specific configurtion data.
 A log file is created under a "logs" directory.
 This "logs" directory is relative to directory where Ansible runs.